-Denmark will, with a support of DKK80 million over four years, obtain influence and have voting rights at the GWSP Council - which is achieved by support of minimum USD2 million per year or equivalent to approx. DKK54.626 million over 4 years.
+Denmark will, with a support of DKK80 million over four years, obtain influence and have voting rights at the GWSP Council - which is achieved by support of minimum USD2 million per year or equivalent to approx. DKK54.6 million over 4 years.

-The Danish grant will be spent on activities leading to the expected outputs and outcomes as agreed between the World Bank and the Ministry of Foreign Affairs.
+The Danish grant will to the extent relevant be earmarked to target countries in Africa and will be spent on activities leading to the expected outputs and outcomes as agreed between the World Bank and the Ministry of Foreign Affairs.
 The World Bank is responsible for ensuring that the funds transferred to GWSP are spent in compliance with the agreement and with due consideration to economy, efficiency and effectiveness in achieving the results intended.
 The Danish grant must be spent solely on activities leading to the expected outputs and outcomes as agreed between the parties.
 The implementing partner is responsible for ensuring that the funds are spent in compliance with the agreement and with due consideration to economy, efficiency and effectiveness in achieving the results intended.